Whole Wheat Sourdough Bread Recipe

 • 10 ice cubes for creating steam during baking

-Instructions for the Perfect Whole Wheat Sourdough
+How to Make the Perfect Whole Wheat Sourdough

 • In the evening, mix 200 g of whole grain wheat flour with 200 g of water and 1 heaping tablespoon of (active*) rye sourdough starter.
 Cover and let it ferment overnight until bubbly and doubled in volume. (*you could also use unfed sourdough starter directly from the fridge, it will work as well.)